Our team of licensed tax professionals offer solutions to reduce or eliminate tax penalties and interest for Dallas taxpayers

 How The IRS Collects Delinquent Tax Penalties

-If you ignore your outstanding tax debt, penalties, and interest, the penalties will not only continue to accrue, but you will be become more at risk of collections.
+If you ignore your outstanding back taxes, penalties, and interest, the penalties will not only continue to accrue, but you will be become more at risk of collections.
 The IRS has sweeping authority to collect what is owed to them, using these primary tactics:

 - Tax Liens - The IRS may file a public tax lien against you and or your assets, preventing you from selling assets without paying your tax and your tax penalties, which may resulting in your being unable to get a job, buy a house or a car, finance your kids' education and own assets in your own name.